The Mummy

 Review

-From the 1920s to the late 1950s, Universal Pictures produced most classic horror movies that were iconic and had many nostalgic qualities for people who grew up with these movies.
+From the 1920s to the late 1950s, Universal Pictures produced most classic horror movies that have become iconic and had many nostalgic qualities for people who grew up with these movies.
 There were several iconic monsters in Hollywood to choose from, like Hunchback, The Phantom, Frankenstein, Dracula, The Mummy and The Invisible Man, to name a few.
 Recently, Universal Studios announced that they are creating a line of monster movies in the form of the Dark Universe, which will overlap in the sense these characters will make appearances in the same way that happens in the universes of Marvel and DC.
 In their reawakening, the Dark Universe was supposed to resurrect the classic ghouls that once haunted the silver screen.
 Unfortunately, the first of these females for the new franchise was 2017's THE MUMMY, which had a dismal profit at the box office.

 THE MUMMY has a few scares to terrify the moviegoers but not enough to thrill them into this forgettable monster mash.
 I advise viewers who may or may not have seen the classic 1932 movie or the campy fun of the 1999 remake to see this film for one time and not bother to rewatch it.
 Otherwise, if you are looking for a good monster movie, rewatch The Mummy trilogy instead.